Conservation Groups Toronto

 Beautiful Awenda Park - hike, lay on the beach, swim - repeat

-Sat, Jul 11, 12:30 PMAwenda Park is one of the best provincial parks. it has beautiful beaches on Georgian Bay and great hiking trails.
+Sat, Aug 8, 12:30 PMAwenda Park is one of the best provincial parks. it has beautiful beaches on Georgian Bay and great hiking trails.
 It is close to great attractions like the Wye Marsh and Sainte Marie Among the Hurons. **Important Reminder:** By participating in this hike, you confirm that you have read, understood, and agreed to the Liability Waiver and Acknowledgement of Risk.
 If you have not done so, we kindly request that you refrain from participating in this event.
 We appreciate your cooperation and look forward to an enjoyable and safe adventure! • Dress for the weather!
 Prepare for the weather and wear suitable gear for the trail • Arrive on time!
 Please be punctual, as the group will leave on time. • Know your limits!
 Choose the hike that match your fitness level.
 This is an intermediate hike.
-We will meet in the parking lot at 8:30 am. https://maps.app.goo.gl/x1Dn9SPXNs1J9FAb6 We'll go on the trail for a 2 hour hike and then to Beach to # 3 and enjoy the beach and the amazing.
+We will meet in the parking lot at 8:30 am. https://maps.app.goo.gl/x1Dn9SPXNs1J9FAb6 We'll go to Beach to # 3 and enjoy the beach and the amazing water and then after lunch go on a hike.
 Pack a lunch and snacks, sunscreen, bug spray and a lot of water.
 There is a park entrance fee/car.
 You may consider carpooling.
 If you get lost, call my cell 647 949 6912.

 LEAF 30th Anniversary Celebration